Berkeley-CS61B/website-sp24/projects/proj2c/index.md

 {: .warning}
 >This task will be a little trickier since you'll need to figure out how to pass information around so that the
 >`HyponymsHandler` knows how to access a useful `NGramMap`.

 {: .warning}
+EECS-course gide is not available on web staff solution so it won't return anything if you give input `CS61A`.

+{: .warning}
 The `TimeSeries` class we provide in the skeleton code does not support `.data()`.
 You can use `.values()` instead.